mattsmith24/solarlogging/README.md

 There is an optional argument to download solar history to csv files (per year).
 To use this script.
 First add a field 'install_date' to the solarweb.json file with format 'YYYY-MM-DD'.
 The script will attempt to download daily data from the date until now.
-To run it type `python getallcsv.py`.
-It will outpout files to logcsv-{year}.csv files.
+To run it type `python solarweb.py --history`.
+It will outpout files to history-{year}.csv files.